-CAD 210 Residential and Commercial Drafting with CAD

-This course covers the geometrical, aesthetic, historical, functional, environmental and construction-related aspects of buildings.
+CAD 210 Residential and Commercial Drafting with CAD (3 credits) This course covers the geometrical, aesthetic, historical, functional, environmental and construction-related aspects of buildings.
 Drafting standards and reading drawings for trade information are included.
 Drawings are made for light commercial and residential construction, including project assembly techniques, building materials, problem solving, site plans, floor plans, electrical and mechanical systems, and construction schedules.
 Hours: 26 lecture and 26 laboratory.
-Prerequisites: CAD 150, CON 150 and MFG 150 or permission of the department head.
+Prerequisite: CAD 150 or permission of the department head.
 Laboratory fee: \$30.
 Usually offered in the fall.

-CAD 220 Architectural Design Project with CAD (3 credits) This course focuses on the use of computer-aided architectural software to complete a design project on a commercial or residential building from preliminary program to finished rendering.
+CAD 220 Architectural Design Project with CAD

+This course focuses on the use of computer-aided architectural software to complete a design project on a commercial or residential building from preliminary program to finished rendering.
 Contemporary issues and trends in the industry, environmental sensitivity, accessibility for the physically challenged, alternate energy sources, hurricane protection and professionalism in the construction and architectural industries are covered.
 Hours: 26 lecture and 26 laboratory.
-Prerequisites: CAD 210, CON 150 and MFG 150 or permission of the department head.
+Prerequisite: CAD 210 or permission of the department head.
 Laboratory fee: \$30.
 Usually offered in the spring.

-CMP 100 Introduction to Computers This course familiarizes students with the general operation of computers for business and academic use.
-Through hands-on exercises, students learn the skills required to navigate and customize the operating system, perform file management operations, navigate a learning management system and search the Web and academic databases.
+CMP 100 Introduction to Computers

+This course familiarizes students with the general operation of computers for business and academic use.
+Through hands-on exercises, students learn the skills required to navigate and customize the operating system, perform file management operations, navigate a learning management system and search the web and academic databases.
 Students also acquire the skills needed to utilize common applications such as email, word processing and presentation software.
 Keyboarding skills are recommended.
 Hours: 13 lecture.
 Materials fee: \$15.
 Usually offered in the fall and spring.